hayleygayfer/COMP2511-Lab04/README.md

   - After placing the image it should return to just the simple cursor.
   - Scrolling should change how big the image being placed is scaled.

-More specifically we can build the various states 'selecting region', 'drawing', 'dragging', and so on as various different states.
+More specifically, we can build the various states 'selecting region', 'drawing', 'dragging', and so on as various different states.
 Specifically the states are as follows;

-> In reality you would probably implement some of these states as just booleans (i.e. ConstantAspectRatio) if they truly are that simple.
+> In reality, you would probably implement some of these states as just booleans (i.e. ConstantAspectRatio) if they truly are that simple.

+### Task

+Create a State Diagram **or** a State Table to represent the state transitions in this system.

+If you need to brush up on State Diagrams, here is a [COMP1531 Lecture covering the material](https://youtu.be/ZJu5P9KlCn0?t=70).

+Alternatively, you can create a State Table (see [Slide 8 of the lecture slides on the State Pattern](https://webcms3.cse.unsw.edu.au/COMP2511/21T2/resources/61426)).

-The below list indicates a transition via `=>` and an action via `:`.
-Your task is to represent this as either a state table (as per lectures) or as a state diagram (from 1531 if you find that more convenient).
-To help you start the following image shows just a small section of the below requirements, you'll want to extend on this to add the rest.
+To help you start the following image shows just a small section of the below requirements modelled as a State Diagram.
+You will need to extend on this to incorporate the other requirements.

 <img src="imgs/SimplifiedStateDiagram.png" height=600 />